 Hip pain is a common condition and can be quite disabling because of the impact on walking.
 Pain may be localised to the front, side or back of the hip joint.
 Common cause for anterior hip pain is joint problems such as arthritis, that on the outer side of hip is greater trochanteric pain syndrome whereas posterior hip pain may arise from multiple sources such as sacroiliac joint, lumbar spine, piriformis muscle etc. It is important to evaluate lumbar spine as spine pathology commonly coexists and can be responsible for producing/ exacerbating hip pain.

-Common minimally invasive non surgical interventions offered in pain clinic for hip pain include
+Common minimally invasive non-surgical interventions offered in pain clinic for hip pain include

 Conservative treatment of hip osteoarthritis includes weight management, painkillers, activity modification and physical therapy.
 Injections can be used for diagnostic and therapeutic purposes.
 Diagnostic injections can help in differentiating hip pain from pain originating from other sources.

 GTPS is more common in middle aged or elderly women and in athletes involved in prolonged running.
 Trauma, repetitive stress, leg length discrepancies and weak hip muscles are predisposing factors.
 It presents as pain on the outer side of hip which can radiate towards the knee.
-Lying on the affected side may be uncomfortable.
+Lying on the affected side is uncomfortable.

 Conservative management involves avoidance of aggravating activities, ice, weight management, painkillers and physiotherapy.
-I offer injections if the conservative management is not producing desired results.
+I consider injections if the conservative management fails to produce desired results.
 Local anaesthetic and steroid injection can help break the pain cycle and facilitate physical therapy.
-The injection is performed under ultrasound guidance to ensure delivery of medication at the correct site.
+The injection is performed under ultrasound guidance to ensure delivery of medication at the correct site.For More Information

 The iliopsoas is made up of two separate muscles: the iliacus and the psoas.
 These span from the spine and pelvis to the upper part of the thigh bone and play an important role in maintaining upright posture, lifting the leg.
 Iliopsoas tendinitis or bursitis presents with hip or groin pain which can radiate towards the thigh.
-It tends to be worse with activities involving flexion of hip such as while walking, climbing stairs and wearing shoes.
+The pain tends to be worse with activities involving flexion of hip such as while walking, climbing stairs and wearing shoes.
 Injuries, overuse, previous hip replacement can predispose to development of this condition.
-In some cases an audible clicking/ snapping sound originating can be heard.
+In some cases, an audible clicking/ snapping sound originating can be heard.